deepakhj/cadent/README.md

 Unlike the Whisper file format which keeps "nils" for no data (i.e. a round robin DB with a fixed step size and known counts), the mature of the metrics in our various backends write points at what ever the flush time is, and if there is nothing to write does not write "nils" so the `/metrics` endpoint has to return an interpolated set of data to attempt to match what graphite expects
-(this is more a warning for those that may notice some time shifting in some data)
+(this is more a warning for those that may notice some time shifting in some data and "data" holes)

+This may mean that you will see some random interspersed `nils` in the data on small time ranges.
+There are a variety of reasons for this
+1) flush times are not "exact" go's in the concurency world, not everything is run exactly when we want it do so over time, "drift" will
+2) Since we are both "flushing to disk" and "flushing from buffers" from many buffers at different times, sometimes they just don't line up

 #### Cassandra